facebookresearch/hydra/website/docs/configure_hydra/hydra_config.md

 The following variables are populated at runtime.
 You can access them as config variables.

-You can also override hydra.job.name from your own config or command line.

 - *hydra.job.name* : Job name, defaults to python file name without suffix. can be overridden.
 - *hydra.job.override_dirname* : Pathname derived from the overrides for this job
 - *hydra.job.num* : job serial number in sweep
-- *hydra.job.id* : Job ID in the underlying jobs system (slurm, chronos etc)
+- *hydra.job.id* : Job ID in the underlying jobs system (Slurm etc)
 - *hydra.job.num_jobs*: Number of jobs the launcher is starting in this sweep